 Denver

 Held by the Association of Governing Boards of Universities and Colleges, the annual conference plans to bring together college presidents, board members and senior officials to explore new approaches to the higher education sector’s many challenges.
-The conference will feature both panel discussions and peer-to-peer dialogue.
+The conference will feature both peer-to-peer dialogue and panel sessions, including those focused on campus well-being, constructive dialogue and short-term credentials.

 Graduate Enrollment Management Summit